 It’s also hard to not get invested as you watch Arthur Morgan’s character arc unfold, witnessing firsthand how much pain he’s caused for others and himself.
 Although Red Dead 2 sometimes feels like it’s working against the player, its beautiful story and well-crafted world are worth experiencing.

 Hitman 2 makes a number of refinements to the 2016 reboot.
 Levels are much larger in scale and filled with a number of new ways to complete objectives, mainly assassinating specific targets.
 Agent 47 is back better than ever, capable of slipping into more disguises and blending in with virtually any crowd.

-The game ditches the episodic delivery of the first game’s missions, instead offering the entire breadth of its content all at once.
-While this conflicts with the nature of Hitman, which encourage replaying levels in order to explore all the paths for eliminating your target, it’s much better to have the entire game at your fingertips from the start.
+The game ditches the episodic delivery of the first game’s missions, instead offering the entire spread of its content all at once.
+While this conflicts with the nature of Hitman, which encourage replaying levels in order to explore all the paths of eliminating your target, it’s much better to have the entire game at your fingertips from the start.
 Seeing all the different strategies that can be used to complete a mission can become addicting, and post-game content via elusive-target challenges adds to Hitman 2’s replayability.

 Assassin’s Creed Odyssey

 While Assassin’s Creed games had begun to grow stale in recent years, 2017’s Origins breathed new life into the series, delivering a refreshingly new story and approach to gameplay while keeping the streamlined combat and traversal the series is known for.
 Odyssey looked to continue the momentum that had been built and thoroughly exceeded expectations.